 Banking activities in Belarus may only be performed by banks, which are subject to state registration with the National Bank.
-The Banking Code provides for capitalization rules, pursuant to which the registered statutory fund of a bank must amount to at least BYN 45,000,000 (approx. EUR 18,750,000).
-The minimum amount of a bank's statutory fund must consist of cash contributions from its founders and be fully paid up prior to the bank's state registration.
-Cash contributions made to the statutory fund of the bank must be transferred to a temporary account opened by the bank founders with the National Bank or with any other bank as agreed with the National Bank.
+The Banking Code provides for capitalization rules, pursuant to which the registered charter capital of a bank must amount to at least BYN 45,000,000 (approx. EUR 18,240,000).
+The minimum amount of a bank's charter capital must consist of cash contributions from its founders and be fully paid up prior to the bank's state registration.
+Cash contributions made to the charter capital of the bank must be transferred to a temporary account opened by the bank founders with the National Bank or with any other bank as agreed with the National Bank.